College planning: The 3 things we recommend HS juniors (and parents) do right now

 Parents often ask our team (in regards to college preparation), "What can my child do right now?"

-So we've decided I’m going to answer that.
+So we've decided we're going to answer that.
 Starting with the most important, HS Juniors, and working backwards (Sophomores, then Freshman) over the next couple of weeks.

 As an aside, if your child is a HS Senior, our hope is they're done with most of this journey.
 Enjoy the remaining months with your senior!

-On the theme of starting with who my methodology works best for, let’s start with Juniors and work backwards over the next couple of weeks.
+On the theme of starting with who our methodology works best for, let’s start with Juniors and work backwards over the next couple of weeks.

-My child is a HS junior, what should they focus on right now?
+My child is a HS sophomore (about to be junior), what should they focus on right now?

-I’m glad you asked.
-A good amount, but I’ll prioritize.
+We're glad you asked.
+A good amount, but we’ll prioritize.
 Here are the top three things a HS junior can (and should) be working on right now to put themselves in the best position for college planning:

 1. Sign up for one (1) SAT and one (1) ACT right now.
 Sign up today (link to SAT sign ups; link to ACT sign ups) for whatever test is next available in your area (as long as the application fee isn’t a serious financial burden on you).
 Then take each test, once, nearly blind.
 That’s right.
 Without studying!
 What?!!